-A practical guide to the procedural and strategic issues that lawyers routinely face in litigating trademark and other Lanham Act cases
+A practical guide to the procedural and strategic issues faced in litigating trademark and other Lanham Act cases

-This resource covers every aspect of Lanham Act cases, from pre-filing considerations to disclosures and discovery, through motion practice, trial, and post-trial proceedings.
-You’ll also find analysis of alternative proceedings that may be used in trademark cases, including oppositions and cancellations in the TTAB; Uniform Domain-Name Dispute-Resolution Policy (UDRP) proceedings for domain names; ITC investigations; and alternative dispute resolution tools.
-Trademark Litigation Practice covers all of these practical litigation topics in detail, with many topics presented in an easy-to-use, circuit-by-circuit format.
-Significant topics trademark litigators will want to focus on include:
+Trademark Litigation Practice covers every aspect of Lanham Act cases, from pre-filing considerations to disclosures and discovery, through motion practice, trial, and post-trial proceedings.
+The treatise also includes analysis of alternative proceedings that may be used in trademark cases, including oppositions and cancellations in the TTAB, Uniform Domain Name Dispute-Resolution Policy (UDRP) proceedings for domain names, International Trade Commission investigations, and alternative dispute resolution tools.